Watch the Cancer.Net Video: Late Effects of Childhood Cancer Treatment, with Lisa Diller, MD , adapted from this content

 Survivors of childhood cancer can minimize severity of late effects and reduce the risk for second cancers and other diseases by following these tips:

-- Don't smoke or chew tobacco, and avoid secondhand smoke.
+- Do not smoke or chew tobacco, and avoid secondhand smoke.

 - Protect skin from sun exposure.